• Skip to primary navigation

 🤨 Soaking chickpeas?

 I get the “to soak, or not to soak?” question all the the time.
 I don’t soak my chickpeas in this basic recipe.
-They don’t need an overnight soak, and cook to tenderness with 45 minutes at high pressure.
+Unsoaked chickpeas cook to tenderness with 45 minutes at high pressure.

 That doesn’t mean you can’t soak the beans.
-They turn out fine, though the bean broth isn’t quite as full bodied.
+They turn out fine with an overnight soak, though the bean broth isn’t quite as full bodied.
 Soaked beans cook much quicker, 20 minutes at high pressure.
 I use that when I’m cooking the beans with other ingredients, where the shorter cooking time keeps me from overcooking the whole dish just to get the beans tender.

 Sorting Beans